-Unlike most jobs, restaurant work isn’t a strict 5-day-a-week timeline.
+Unlike most jobs, shift work isn’t a strict 5-day-a-week timeline.
 Schedules are flexible, and most managers allow staff members to switch shifts and find people to cover for them.
-This delegation eliminates an unnecessary barrier and helps keep the restaurant staffed at the correct number.
+This delegation eliminates an unnecessary barrier and helps keep the business staffed at the correct number.

 However, you can get a rough estimate of what you should be expected.
 By tracking reservations and viewing last year's forecasted sales based on an average of time-of-day, day-of-the-week, and season, you can predict how many people will need to be served and how many staff members you’ll need to make it happen.
 It'll also help you plan your labor; and make sure that you can avoid understaffing (and overstaffing) the schedule.